International project in Kenya

 Project: NEW LIFE AFRICA INTERNATIONAL SCHOOL.

 The following extract is taken from a talk to our club by member David Virgin in 2005.
 This follows voluntary work by the Virgin family in response to humanitarian needs of disadvantaged children living in appalling conditions.
-It describes the need at the time, and the Rotary Club of Encounter Bay has been generous in its response over a period of 13 years.
+It describes the need at the time, and the Rotary Club of Encounter Bay, with the assistance of the 9520 district and the friends of Rotary.
+The club has been generous in its response annually and until the present day.

 "There is a plan for a new classroom building and this is very much required.
 At present there are some classes which are held in rooms with no windows and no lights so it is difficult for the teacher and the children to see and concentrate.
 After enough fundraising occurs for this then they still want to build the boys orphanage house as the boys are still accommodated in triple height bunk beds in the same small room where they have always been.
 So in these respects there is still much to be done.